Springfield Armory Echelon 9mm

 Does the Echelon accept Glock or M&P magazines?

 No. The Echelon uses proprietary magazines only.
-Springfield includes one 17-round and one 20-round magazine in the box.
+Springfield includes one 17-round flush-fit magazine and one 20-round magazine with an extended basepad in the box.
 No aftermarket magazine options exist yet.
 Budget for extra factory magazines early, because availability has been inconsistent since the 2023 launch.